crarlus/paprbag/README.md

-#### Feature configuration
+### Feature configuration

-The value of `Feature.Configuration` can be set to the Configuration of the function `Predict.ReadSet`.
-You can pass a config varibable via:
+You can pass a value of `Feature.Configuration` in function `Predict.ReadSet`.
+Choose between:

 ```R
 # load standard configuration; used in toy forest and classifier_all.rds, classifier_fold1.rds, etc.